Thomas William Brotherton: Military career

 Wellington speaks of Brotherton's employment in the Estrella, of his valuable reports, of his conduct at the Côa, and how he was exchanged after the battle of the Nive.
 He was made major by brevet on Wellington's special recommendation on 28 Nov 1811, promoted major in his regiment on 26 May 1812, promoted to brevet lieutenant-colonel and appointed CB in 1817.

 In 1830 he was appointed aide-de-camp to the king and promoted to colonel, in 1841 he was promoted to major-general and in 1844 he became inspector-general of cavalry.
 In 1849 he was made colonel of the 15th Hussars, in 1850 he was promoted to lieutenant-general and in 1855 he was advanced to KCB.
 In 1859 he became colonel of the 1st Dragoon Guards, in 1860 he was promoted to full general and in 1861 he was advanced to GCB.

 Marriages

-Brotherton was married firstly in 1819 to Louisa Anne Straton (1802–1847), the daughter of General John Warde Straton.
+Brotherton was married firstly in 1819 to Louisa Anne Straton (1802–1847), the daughter of General John Warde Straton and grand-daughter of Robert Jocelyn, 1st Earl of Roden.
 By this marriage he had issue an only son, John William Brotherton, who died on 1 September 1878.

 In 1865, at the age of eighty, he was married to his second wife, Thomasina Hare, the daughter of the Rev. Walter Hare.
 Lady Brotherton died, aged 68 years, on 31 May 1895.